Nanda Devi: Exploration and climbing history

 In 1934, the British explorers Eric Shipton and H. W. Tilman, with three Sherpa companions, Angtharkay, Pasang and Kusang, finally discovered a way through the Rishi Gorge into the Sanctuary.
+In 1939, the area was declared as a game sanctuary.

 When the mountain was later climbed in 1936 by a British-American expedition, it became the highest peak climbed by man until the 1950 ascent of Annapurna, 8091 m.
-(However, higher non-summit elevations had already been reached by the British on Mount Everest in the 1920s, and it is possible that George Mallory reached Everest's summit in 1924.)
+(However, higher non-summit elevations had already been reached by the British on Mount Everest in the 1920s, and it is possible that George Mallory may have reached Everest's summit in 1924.)
 It also involved steeper and more sustained terrain than had been previously attempted at such a high altitude.
 The expedition climbed the south ridge, also known as the Coxcomb Ridge, which leads relatively directly to the main summit.
 The summit pair were H. W. Tilman and Noel Odell; Charles Houston was to be in place of Tilman, but he contracted severe food poisoning.
 Noted mountaineer and mountain writer H. Adams Carter was also on the expedition, which was notable for its small scale and lightweight ethic: it included only seven climbers, and used no fixed ropes, nor any Sherpa support above 6200 m.
 Eric Shipton, who was not involved in the climb itself, called it "the finest mountaineering achievement ever performed in the Himalaya."

 After abortive attempts by Indian expeditions in 1957 and 1961, the second ascent of Nanda Devi was accomplished by an Indian team led by N. Kumar in 1964, following the Coxcomb route.

 CIA mission

-From 1965 to 1968, attempts were made by the Central Intelligence Agency (CIA), in co-operation with the Intelligence Bureau (IB), to place a nuclear-powered telemetry relay listening device on the summit of Nanda Devi.
+From 1965 to 1968, attempts were made by the Central Intelligence Agency (CIA), in co-operation with the Intelligence Bureau (IB), to place a nuclear-powered (SNAP-19C RTG) telemetry relay listening device on the summit of Nanda Devi.
 This device was designed to intercept telemetry signals from missile test launches conducted in the Xinjiang Province, at a time of relative infancy in China's missile program.
 The expedition retreated due to dangerous weather conditions, leaving the device near the summit of Nanda Devi.
 They returned the next spring to search for the device, which ended without success.
 As a result of this activity by the CIA, the Sanctuary was closed to foreign expeditions throughout much of the 1960s.
 In 1974 the Sanctuary re-opened.